Gogoro/hetzner-kubernetes-cluster-with-load-balancers/load-balancers/README.md

 - `host_vars/lb1.yaml`
 - `host_vars/lb2.yaml`

+Make sure to change the filename in `./host_vars` to mach the name of the host in `./inventory.yaml`.

 > Make sure to create a new vault password file, and store the key for safe keeping.
 You will need it to run the playbook.
 More information can be found [here](https://docs.ansible.com/ansible/latest/vault_guide/index.html).

 ### Step 3: Run playbook